 A temporary exhibit that runs through the human occupation from Prehistory to contemporary times in the territory of Sharjah, a part of the Arabian Peninsula – including the arrival of Portuguese explorers in the Arabian peninsular during the 17th century.
 On display are over 170 objects.

 Click on the black triangle, then once the application has loaded click on the square icon in the bottom right and explore this exhibition on your desktop or mobile device.
 Although explanatory texts are included in the application itself (click on the yellow dots), you can also read the text panels used in the exhibition.

 With over 400 individual sites and museums pinpointed on our interactive map, you are able to decide and plan in advance what you want to see when you visit Portugal, or discover what other sites and museums are near you when you are in Portugal (as long as you have access to the internet).
 Sites included range from Stone Age to Medieval castles.

 The Côa Valley has an extraordinary collection of rock art sites, discovered during construction for a dam.
 Ranging in date from the Palaeolithic to the Iron Age, the images are engraved onto rock surfaces that were rubbed smooth by glaciers.
 There is more Stone Age rock art to see at Escoural Cave in the Alentejo region of Portugal.

 Guide to Rock Art Around the World >>

-As elsewhere in Europe, castles are the quintessential symbol of Medieval Portugal, they had and still have a deep impact on the psyche of everyone that comes across their imposing figure.
-These warriors of stone shaped the country’s landscape and helped in defending its territory since the establishment of the Portuguese Kingdom and throughout the Middle Ages.
+Castles are the quintessential symbol of Medieval Portugal, they had and still have a deep impact on the psyche of everyone that comes across their imposing figure.
+These warriors of stone have shaped the country’s landscape and helped in defending its territory since the establishment of the Portuguese Kingdom and throughout the Middle Ages.